YoshiyukiKido/jawmotion_web/README.md

 # JawMotion Capture Application Web Frontend
-We have been developed a Jawmotion Capture Application based on OpenFace.
-This is a web frontend of JawMotion Capture application.
+A Jawmotion Capture Application based on OpenFace has been developed.
-It requires flask that is python based web framework.
+It is a web frontend of the JawMotion Capture Application.
+It requires Flask, which is a python based web framework.
-Main functionalities of this application is a uploading caputre movie and a openface based analysis for jaw motion.
+The main functionalities of this application is a video recording and a web based analysis for jawmotion.

 ## Installation
 First, please make clone repository.